mitpancholi98/react-quiz-stepper/README.md

 ```

 step gives index of currently active question.

-It is possible to bind **handleBack and handleNext** to on click event, to go to next previous and next question respectively
+It is possible to bind **handleBack and handleNext** to on click event, to go to next previous and next question respectively.

 goToStep: (index: number)